elastic/apm-pipeline-library/vars/README.md

 Publish to the [CDN](https://cloud.google.com/cdn) the given set of source files to the target bucket with the given headers.

 ```
   // This command would upload all js files files in the packages/rum/dist/bundles directory
-  // and make them readable and cacheable, with cache expiration of one hour.
+  // and make them readable and cacheable, with cache expiration of one hour and a custom
-  publishToCDN(header: "Cache-Control:public,max-age=3600",
+  // metadata.
+  publishToCDN(headers: ["Cache-Control:public,max-age=3600", "x-goog-meta-reviewer:v1v"],
                source: 'packages/rum/dist/bundles/*.js',
                target: "gs://beats-ci-temp/rum/5.1.0",
                secret: 'secret/observability-team/ci/service-account/test-google-storage-plugin')
 ```

-* header: what's the Metadata of the objects to be uploaded to the bucket.
+* headers: a list of the metadata of the objects to be uploaded to the bucket.
 Optional
 * install: whether to install the google cloud tools.
 Default true.
 Optional
 * secret: what's the secret with the service account details.
 Mandatory
 * source: local files.
 Mandatory.
 See the supported formats [here](https://cloud.google.com/storage/docs/gsutil/commands/cp)